 Mitigating Actions: Once the diagnostic task is done, however, one simply has an estimate of whether there is a lot of risk or not very much on the authorizing side of the strategic triangle.
 Whatever the answer to that question, one has to take the next step to imagine how the risks might be mitigated by managerial action.
-Chapter 5 of Creating Public Value provides ideas about the methods that can be used by managers not only to identify, but also to manage risks to their social and political legitimacy.
-These techniques include using techniques of entrepreneurial advocacy to persuade key authorizers to commit their authority and their capabilities to the desired course of action, or orchestrating a process of consultation that engages interested and capable actors in a process of collective decision-making that allows them to agree on a set of purposes, or using negotiation techniques to build a sufficient coalition that by itself has enough authorizing capacity to initiate and sustain the enterprise, coalition that by itself has enough authorizing capacity to initiate and sustain the enterprise, or managing a broad process of public deliberation that will build a legitimate social and political base for one’s action, or running a marketing campaign to build support for a cause.
+Chapter 5 of Creating Public Value provides ideas about the methods that can be used by managers, not only to identify, but also to manage risks to their social and political legitimacy.
+These techniques include:

+Using techniques of entrepreneurial advocacy to persuade key authorizers to commit their authority and their capabilities to the desired course of action,

+Orchestrating a process of consultation that engages interested and capable actors in a process of collective decision-making that allows them to agree on a set of purposes,

+Using negotiation techniques to build a sufficient coalition that by itself has enough authorizing capacity to initiate and sustain the enterprise,

+Building a coalition that by itself has enough authorizing capacity to initiate and sustain the enterprise,

+Managing a broad process of public deliberation that will build a legitimate social and political base for one’s action

+Running a marketing campaign to build support for a cause.

 Note that some of the most important methods for doing this begin with the possibility that one might need to adapt one’s value proposition in some ways to create a winning coalition for action.
-This is true for the processes that involve an open ended discussion about the problem and what should be done, rather than those efforts that are designed to encourage a particular answer.
 As one does this, of course, one runs the risk of creating more substantive public value risk even as one is reducing political risk.
 Indeed, in the worst case, one might end up sacrificing a great deal of public value for political feasibility.
 But this is precisely where leadership and moral judgment are called for: it is precisely in the balancing of political and substantive risk that adaptive leadership is most important.
 One should also be aware of the risk associated with moral arrogance, and an unrecognized contempt for the court of public opinion.
-One could be quite confident that one is pursuing public value and find out later that one was simply wrong about the idea – that the public was appropriately responding to a set of values some of which had been neglected by you in your enthusiasm for a particular line of action.
+One could be quite confident that one is pursuing public value and find out later that one was simply wrong about the idea – that the public was appropriately responding to a set of values that had been neglected by you in your enthusiasm for a particular line of action.
 For a discussion of this, read Chapter 8 of Creating Public Value.

 The Particularity of the Risks and Opportunities